Friday, 16 August 2024

 Author Information

 If you are writing a non-fiction book, an agent is not usually needed.
-You do not need to complete the book before sending the mss to a publisher.
-Just three chapters and the list of contents and synopsis are sufficient.
+You do not need to complete the book before sending your work to a publisher.
+Just three chapters, the list of contents, and a synopsis are sufficient.
 However, you do need to write an interesting letter to the publisher about yourself and your qualifications for writing the book.
-Most publishers will introduce your book to bookshops in the month that it is published, but after that, they do little marketing.
-You need to demonstrate to the publisher that your book will be a best seller, and you do that by having a good marketing strategy yourself with press releases, creating your own book launch, organising talks, publishing extracts, writing articles on the topic, making YouTube videos, and getting as many interviews as you can including on radio shows.
-Etc Etc. Your proposal should include any research you have done and details of your marketing strategy.

-Submit your transcript on a Word document or PDF without formatting as the publisher will have in-house services for this.
+Submit your transcript on a Word document or PDF without any formatting as the publisher will have in-house services for this.

-You might like to consider self publishing with a small printer as you can choose the title, the price, the cover, the paper, etc., yourself, and when you are performing talks at events, sell them direct to purchasers.
+Instead of a traditional publisher, you might like to consider self publishing with a small printer as you can choose the title, the price, the cover, the paper, etc., yourself, and when you are performing talks at events, sell them direct to purchasers.
 This way, you keep the full jacket price minus the cost price.
 Many books are now only produced as eBooks and are advertised on authors' websites for direct sales to purchasers.
 The cost of production is low and once again, the decisions for cost price, cover, formatting, etc., are your own.

 Wendy Stokes provides workshops on 'How to get your book published!'